Guam Catholic Church enters bankruptcy amid sex abuse claims

 Byrnes said the bankruptcy will provide finality for victim survivors.

+The Chapter 11 reorganization also allows the church to continue its operations where parishes and parochial schools will remain open.

-When the announcement was made in November, attorney Leander James, who is working with alleged victims in Guam, welcomed the move.
+When the announcement was made in November, attorney Leander James, who is working with alleged victims in Guam, praised the move.

 "We welcome the announcement," James said in a statement.
 "Bankruptcy provides the only realistic path to settlement of pending and future claims."